awmann/M_-M_K-/README.md

 Check out the paper:
 https://github.com/awmann/masses_paper

-The code is available in IDL and python (python version does not have sigma_e implementation yet).
+The code is available in IDL and python.

 To install the python version:
 git clone https://github.com/awmann/M_-M_K-